Out-of-Time Ordered Correlators in Kicked Coupled Tops: Information Scrambling in Mixed Phase Space and the Role of Conserved Quantities: Information scrambling in the KCT model

-where $A_{mn}=\langle E_m|A|E_n\rangle$ etc. and $\hat{U}_{F_z=0}=\sum_{n}e^{-i\phi_{n}}|E_n\rangle\langle E_n|$ denotes the eigen-decomposition of the subspace Floquet operator.
+where $A_{mn}=\langle E_m|A|E_n\rangle$ etc. and $U_{F_z=0}=\sum_{n}e^{-i\phi_{n}}|E_n\rangle\langle E_n|$ denotes the eigen-decomposition of the subspace Floquet operator.
 In the figure, the angular momentum is kept fixed at $J=1000$.
 The figure shows that the growth rate increases with $\alpha$.
-Moreover, for $\alpha=3/2$, the classical phase space has a mix of regular islands and the chaotic sea.
-This results in a slower OTOC growth than the fully chaotic cases, as illustrated in the figure \ref{largestotoc}a.
+Moreover, for $\alpha=3/2$, the classical phase space has a mix of regular islands and the chaotic sea [see Fig. \ref{fig1}b].
+This results in a slower OTOC growth than the fully chaotic cases (corresponding to $\alpha=6$ and $9$), as illustrated in figure \ref{largestotoc}a.
 We elaborate more on the mixed-phase space OTOC dynamics in the next subsection.
 Figure \ref{largestotoc}b demonstrates the corresponding early-time exponential growths of the OTOCs plotted in \ref{largestotoc}a.
-In Fig. \ref{largestotoc}c and \ref{largestotoc}d, we show the OTOC growth for the fully chaotic phase space for different dimensions by taking $\alpha=6$.
+In Fig. \ref{largestotoc}c and \ref{largestotoc}d, we take the fully chaotic case by fixing $\alpha=6$ and contrast the OTOC growth for different dimensions.
 The corresponding numerical results yield a quantum exponent of $\lambda_{\text{quant}}\approx 1.67$ for $J=4000$, closely matching the classical LE, $\lambda_{\text{cl}}\approx 1.55$, indicating a good classical-quantum correspondence.
+The quantum exponent is extracted by fitting the first five data points ($0\leq t<4$) in the curve to an exponential scale.
 A detailed presentation of the quantum exponents for different $J$-values is given in the table. \ref{table1}.